McShelby/hugo-theme-relearn/exampleSite/content/cont/frontmatter/_index.en.md

 # displayed on screen.
 If you dislike this behavior, you can reconfigure it
 # here.
 # Note that lines always wrap in print mode regardless of this option.
-# If not set, the set value of your site's config.toml is used or given as a
+# If not set, the set value of your site's hugo.toml is used or given as a
 # parameter to individual code blocks.
 highlightWrap = true